Jaap Eden: Early life

 Jaap Eden was born in Groningen to Johannes Eden and Maria Baale.
 Eden's mother died of complications from his birth.
 His father, a gymnastics teacher, could not take care of the baby alone and sent him to his grandparents, who owned a hotel near Santpoort.
 As a boy, Eden enjoyed running in dunes near his grandparents' home, gymnastics and, in the winter, skating.
-His speed and skating technique were noticed by the best Dutch skater at the time, Klaas Pander, and he invited the 15-year-old Eden to join him training.
+His speed and skating technique were noticed by the best Dutch skater at the time, Klaas Pander, who invited the 15-year-old Eden to join him training.

-In December 1890, in a short track competition over 160m, Jaap Eden had his first important victory.
+Jaap Eden's first significant victory came in a short track race over 160m in December 1890.
 Thus, Eden, at age 17, was allowed by the Dutch Federation to compete in the world championships.

 The championships were organized by the Skating Club of Amsterdam, as there was no international governing body at the time.
-Only two foreign skaters entered, American Joe Donoghue becoming the first champion1.
+Only two foreign skaters entered, American Joe Donoghue becoming the first champion.
 Eden skated in the shortest two of the four events, placing 3rd and 4th in the half mile and mile, respectively.
 Eden entered the European Championships in Hamburg, but without any notable success.

 Bad weather canceled the 1892 world championships; the European Championships that year were only attended by Austrian skaters.
 Eden instead competed in the Prince of Orange Cup in England, where he won his first international competition.

 In summer 1892, skating officials from several European countries convened in Scheveningen.
 The International Skating Union (ISU) was established, and the body's constitution announced annual world championships, over 500m, 1500m, 5000m and 10000m.
 The first ISU-governed world championships were to take place on the Museumplein in Amsterdam.

 Eden also played bandy on an elite level, when it had been introduced to the Netherlands in 1891.